PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/02-phenology.md

 # Session 2 - HLS events (phenology and tillage)

 **What this session is for.** Session 1 gave you stable parcels and gap-filled crop identity.
-This session adds *when* management happened on those parcels for the same year pair: planting, harvest, and phenology from satellite land-surface phenology, plus optional tillage in fallow windows.
+This session adds *when* management happened on those parcels for the same year pair: planting, harvest, and phenology from satellite land-surface phenology, and tillage in fallow windows.
+Each event type is opt-in; run only what you need for the update.

 The satellite stack is Harmonized Landsat Sentinel-2 (**HLS**).
 Multi-Source Land Surface Phenology (**MSLSP**) NetCDF products drive planting, harvest, and phenology events (with crop trait CSVs for date windows).
 Normalized Difference Tillage Index (**NDTI**) drives tillage.
 You will extract HLS metrics to LandIQ parcels, match seasons to phenology cycles, then write statewide (or demo-tile) event files that MAGiC / SIPNET consume.